-Alpha Frater Leach was the first editor of THE TEKE magazine.
+Alpha the first editor of THE TEKE magazine.

 Clyde Leach of the significant turning points in the history of the Fraternity.
-The complete "Opportunity Out of Defeat" speech is available in the Appendix.
+The complete Frater Leach was "Opportunity Out of Defeat" speech is available in the Appendix or online at TKE.org/OOOD.